anas-rz/local-attention-tf/README.md

 ```

 ## XLA Support
 Inspired from [Sayak Paul](https://github.com/sayakpaul/maxim-tf#xla-support), models have XLA support leading to a significant reduce in latency.
-See [benchmark_xla.py](./benchmark_xla.py) done for Text Model
+See [benchmarking](./benchmark_xla.py) done for TextClassifier.

 To do: